History of slavery in West Virginia: Willey Amendment

 The statehood bill was opposed by Senators Charles Sumner and Benjamin Wade, who insisted on emancipation in some form.
-On December 31, 1862 President Lincoln signed the West Virginia statehood bill on the condition that the new state provide some type of emancipation.
+On December 31, 1862, President Lincoln signed the West Virginia statehood bill on the condition that the new state provide some type of emancipation.
 Waitman T. Willey, a Senator of Virginia under the aegis of the Restored Government in Wheeling, composed an emancipation amendment to the constitution to be ratified by public vote on March 26, 1863.
 It became known as the Willey Amendment.

 On January 1, 1863, Lincoln issued the Emancipation Proclamation, which freed all the slaves in rebel territory that was not under Federal control.
 This exempted the 48 counties named in the statehood bill even though many of those counties were in active rebellion.
 Two more counties were added to West Virginia later in 1863, Jefferson and Berkeley.
 Slaves in Berkeley County were also exempted by the proclamation, but not those in Jefferson.
 Thus, 49 of West Virginia's 50 counties were exempted.

 The Willey Amendment freed no slaves on West Virginia becoming a state: the first slaves to be freed would not have been so until 1867.
 There was no provision for freedom for any slave over 21 years of age.
 As per the census of 1860 the Willey Amendment would have left at least 40% of West Virginia's slaves unemancipated, over 6,000 slaves.
 Many of those under 21 would have served as much as 20 years in slavery.
-The phrasing of the amendment also created a window of two weeks during which the children of slaves born between June 20, 1863 and July 4, 1863, would be born into slavery.
+The phrasing of the amendment also created a window of two weeks during which the children of slaves born between June 20, 1863, and July 4, 1863, would be born into slavery.

 The Willey Amendment was approved by public vote and on April 20, 1863.
 President Lincoln issued a proclamation that West Virginia had met all requirements and would become a state on June 20, 1863.
-In anticipation of the passage of the 13th Amendment to the U.S. Constitution the Wheeling legislature passed a bill ending slavery in West Virginia on February 3, 1865.
+In anticipation of the passage of the Thirteenth Amendment to the United States Constitution the Wheeling legislature passed a bill ending slavery in West Virginia on February 3, 1865.
 Even so, the impact of the legislative emancipation act was not immediately understood.
 The Clarksburg Weekly National Telegraph was still printing fugitive slave ads in March.